Axion-mediated photon-to-photon transitions in high finesse dielectric resonators: introduction

 \section{introduction}

-One of the main mysteries in our current understanding of the physical world is dark matter, which is believed to constitute a significant portion of the total mass of the universe~\cite{rubin1970rotation,heinemeyer2008confronting,catena2017direct,mavromatos2017self,bertone2018history,jackson2023search,flores2023defrosting}.
+One of the main mysteries in our current understanding of the physical world is dark matter, which is believed to constitute a significant portion of the total mass of the universe~[\onlinecite{rubin1970rotation,heinemeyer2008confronting,bertone2018history,jackson2023search,derocco2022dark}].
 Despite its abundance and crucial role in explaining the structure and formation of the universe, dark matter remains undetected due to its weakly interacting nature.
-A potential candidate for this is the axion~\cite{choi2021recent}, an elementary particle proposed independently as a solution to the strong charge-parity ($\mathcal{CP}$) problem in quantum chromodynamics (QCD)~\cite{kim2010axions}.
+A potential candidate for this is the axion~[\onlinecite{choi2021recent}], an elementary particle proposed independently as a solution to the strong charge-parity ($\mathcal{CP}$) problem in quantum chromodynamics (QCD)~[\onlinecite{kim2010axions}].
 Essentially, this problem revolves around the non-violation of $\mathcal{CP}$ symmetry by the strong nuclear force.
-This is quantified by a parameter, named $\theta$, which has been measured as zero ($\le 10^{-10}$) in all experiments~\cite{adams2022axion}, suggesting a puzzling \emph{fine-tuning} problem.
-In order to solve this problem, in the 1970’s Roberto Peccei and Helen Quinn proposed a new field, known as the Peccei-Quinn field~\cite{peccei1977cp}, from which the axion particle emerges~\cite{wilczek1978problem,weinberg1978new}.
+This is quantified by a parameter named $\theta$, which has been measured as zero ($\le 10^{-10}$) in all experiments~[\onlinecite{adams2022axion}], suggesting a puzzling \emph{fine-tuning} problem.
+In order to solve this problem, in the 1970’s Roberto Peccei and Helen Quinn proposed a new field, known as the Peccei-Quinn field~[\onlinecite{peccei1977cp}], from which the axion particle emerges~[\onlinecite{wilczek1978problem,weinberg1978new}].
 Given that the existence of axions offers a promising solution to both the enigmatic nature of dark matter and the strong $\mathcal{CP}$ problem, the research on them is vitally important.